 Recording additional metrics, e.g., hardware counters may significantly increase the trace size, because for many events additional metric values are stored.
-In order to estimate the effects of these metrics, you may add a -c followed by the number of metrics you want to record, e.g., scorep-score profile.cubex -c 3 would mean that scorep-score estimates the disk and memory requirements for the case that you record 3 additional metrics.
+In order to estimate the effects of these metrics, you may add a -c followed by the number of metrics you want to record, e.g., would mean that scorep-score estimates the disk and memory requirements for the case that you record 3 additional metrics.